HireDronePilot

 Recreational drones account for 63% of FAA registrations (536,183 units), while commercial operations represent 37% (316,075 units), demonstrating that hobby use still significantly outpaces professional applications despite the commercial sector's growing role in business operations.

-DJI dominates the US consumer drone market with an 80% market share and 54% globally, establishing near-monopoly control in consumer drone manufacturing as of 2025.
+Finally, DJI dominates the US consumer drone market with an 80% market share and 54% globally, establishing near-monopoly control in consumer drone manufacturing as of 2026.
 This concentration influences pricing, features, and the direction of consumer drone technology development worldwide.

 FAA Regulations & Compliance Statistics